Abhinandan-Ricky/training.python_web/source/presentations/session09.rst

 .. rst-class:: build
 .. container::

-    * Django-Allauth installed.
     * Users can visit the Django-Allauth login page
     * The Django-Allauth login page includes a link to login with Facebook
     * They can use that link to login to Facebook
-    * When a user logs in, they are directed to the main index/list page
+    * When a user logs in, they are directed to the main list page
-    * When a user visits the main index/list page or the detail page
-    * They see a link to the allauth login page if they are not logged in
+    * When a user visits the main index/list page or the detail page they see a link to the allauth login page if they are not logged in
     * If they are logged in then they see a link to the logout page

 Resources: